 Women’s Voices for the Earth (WVE) defines the environment as the places people live, work and play.
-It is estimated that between 80,000 and 85,000 chemicals are in use in the environment in the United States, yet only about 200 of these chemicals have been tested for safety.
+It is estimated that between 80,000 and 85,000 chemicals are in use in the environment in the United States, yet only about 200 of these chemicals have been thoroughly tested for safety.
 Of those chemicals that have been tested, most have been evaluated only for their acute impacts to adult males in industrial settings.
 The chemical exposure routes and health impacts on women – especially girls, women of color and women of reproductive age – are different and have historically been largely overlooked.

 Toxic chemicals that enter the environment either through contaminated water, the food chain, air pollution, or household products pose health problems for women unique from those for men.
 Surveys show that women are significantly greater users than men of personal care products, including soaps, cosmetics, lotions and the like.
 For example, a study by the Campaign for Safe Cosmetics indicates that women use an average of nine personal care products each day, exposing themselves to a mixture of over 100 individual chemicals.
 25% of women (but only one in a hundred men, or 1%) report using an average of 15 products daily1.
 Similarly, women who spend most of their time at home may also have a higher exposure to potentially hazardous cleaning chemicals.
 While gender roles and societal expectations have changed over time, a national study showed that women are doing over 70% of the housework in the average home2.
 Unfortunately there is little regulation determining what kinds of chemicals can be used in these products, leaving the door open to a variety of toxic exposures.
 These small daily exposures can lead to chemicals building up in women’s bodies, which add up over a lifetime of use.